“Companies that manage their supply chains effectively tend to see faster revenue growth.”

 • Master View: For maximum efficiency, look for software that has a master view of all picklists over a specified period.
 Your teams should be able to pull up a single page, and quickly update multiple orders at once.
 This is especially useful when you are using the batch-picking approach!

 Processes are a huge part of optimizing warehouse operations for efficiency.
-Begin with assessing the specific needs of your warehouse, including order volume, variety of inventory, and staffing.
-Depending on your needs, there are a few methods you can utilize for picking inventory:
+Begin with assessing the specific needs of your warehouse, including your order volume, variety of inventory, and staffing.
+Depending on your needs, there are a few methods you can use for picking inventory:

 Picking Method Definition PROS CONS